validator/grunt-html/README.md

 [Grunt][grunt] plugin for html validation, using the [vnu.jar markup checker][vnujar].

 ## Getting Started
-Install this grunt plugin next to your project's [Gruntfile.js gruntfile][getting_started] with: `npm install grunt-html --save-dev`
+Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with:
+	npm install grunt-html --save-dev

 Then add this line to your project's `Gruntfile.js`: